yoyowallet/slate/source/includes/_users.md

 # Platform Users

-The Yoyo Wallet platform is accessed by two different types of users.
+The Yoyo Wallet platform is accessed by three different types of users.

-- Consumers
+- Consumers with mobile devices
 - Dashboard users

-To interact with the API as a consumer or dashboard user you require a valid [session](#sessions).
+- EPOS devices

 ## Consumers